Hardware Club: Partnerships

 Hardware Club pulled together dedicated resources for its members including access to an ecosystem of 200 partners (manufacturing, distribution and supply chain) which provides support to companies in the club.
 Manufacturing partners include: Foxconn, Pegatron, Flex, Jabil, Compal, while retail and distribution partners include: Amazon Launchpad, Target, Brookstone, JD.com and Harrods.

-As a side project, Hardware Club al had a pop-up corner store in partnership with Harrods in London, where it presented products from startups in their community.
+As a side project, Hardware Club also had a pop-up corner store in partnership with Harrods in London, where it presented products from startups in their community.

-Venture capital firm
+Venture arm

-HCVC

 Hardware Club's venture arm, HCVC, collected $28 million to invest in startups.
 General partners are Alexis Houssou, Jerry Yang, and Aymerik Renard.
 In 2021, former Renault F1 team principal Cyril Abiteboul joined HCVC as venture partner.
 HCVC has invested in companies such as Cowboy, Caper (now acquired by Instacart), and Augmenta.